Student Life

 - Explore the historical and cultural elements of the Nation’s Capital

 “One of the greatest gifts I have received is the group of friends I made.
-I have become very close with four of the ladies and we have had an incredible time exploring Washington, DC.
+I have become very close with four of the ladies and we have had an incredible time exploring Washington, D.C.
 Some of our favorite things to do: cheer on the Nationals, go to brunch on the wharf, and check off our Smithsonian bucket list!
 We are already planning our reunion as well.”

 Emily Ferguson, Emory University

-Intern, SAP
+SAP Intern

 Summer Housing

-All TFAS summer students live together in the District House residence hall, located at 2121 H St., NW, on George Washington University’s campus in the Foggy Bottom neighborhood of D.C.
+All TFAS students live together in the District House residence hall, located at 2121 H St., NW, on George Washington University’s campus in the Foggy Bottom neighborhood of D.C.
 Foggy Bottom was given its name due to its location on the foggy banks of the Potomac River.
 As one of the oldest neighborhoods in the city, it is home to:

 - Kennedy Center for the Performing Arts